Kristol-Ice/AdGuard-and-uBO-and-EasyList-filter-fork/README.md

 # AdGuard-and-uBO-and-EasyList-filter-fork
-just AdGuard-and-uBO-and-EasyList-filter-fork for myself with some modified for try to use html filtering of uBO in Firefox (Gecko base browser) and AdGuard app.
+just AdGuard-and-uBO-and-EasyList-filter-fork for myself with some modifications to try using HTML filtering if possible.

+> P.S.
+HTML filtering works in uBO Firefox (Gecko based browser) and AdGuard app.
+See more at [uBO wiki](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#html-filters) or [AdGuard wiki](https://adguard.com/kb/general/ad-filtering/create-own-filters/#html-filtering-rules)

 # All filter urls
 ```